Irritable Bowel Syndrome (IBS)

 Offers Telehealth

 In pediatric gastroenterology, we see children of all ages with disorders of the gastrointestinal tract.
 This can include disorders of the esophagus (food tube), stomach, pancreas, liver, gall bladder, small intestine, large intestine, and rectum.
 I have a particular interest in caring for children with disorders of gut-brain interaction (DGBI), such as irritable bowel syndrome and functional dyspepsia.
 DGBI in children may be associated with chronic abdominal pain and meal-related symptoms.
 I also have a particular interest in caring for children with motility disorders.
 These include disorders such as esophageal achalasia, gastroparesis, intestinal pseudo-obstruction, and severe constipation.
 Pediatric gastroenterologists at Duke collaborate with several specialty colleagues in areas such as pediatric surgery, physical therapy, psychology, otolaryngology, and pulmonology to provide cutting-edge clinical care.
 We also educate pediatric gastroenterology trainees and lead academic innovation through quality initiatives and research to improve pediatric digestive health.
 Dr. Pedro is rated as an Elite provider by MediFind in the treatment of Irritable Bowel Syndrome (IBS).
-His top areas of expertise are Irritable Bowel Syndrome (IBS), Gastroparesis, Indigestion, Endoscopy, and Gallbladder Removal.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Irritable Bowel Syndrome (IBS), Gastroparesis, Indigestion, Endoscopy, and Gallbladder Removal.

 What is the outlook (prognosis) for Irritable Bowel Syndrome (IBS)?